Bit-Real/BitReal/README.md

   - Profile image selector UI and functionality
 - **Don Nguyen** (Release 25% , Overall 20%)
   - Habit creation page
+  - A mock up of a Habit model used for Alpha testing
   - some of the habit page UI
   - Storing created habits on Firestore
   - Habit Model and View Model